hkupty/penna/README.md

 runtimeOnly 'com.hkupty.penna:penna-core:0.4'

-// Maple doesn't have any strict dependencies aside from slf4j. implementation 'org.slf4j:slf4j-api:2.0.6'
+// Penna doesn't have any strict dependencies aside from slf4j. implementation 'org.slf4j:slf4j-api:2.0.6'

 // But for rendering the json messages, you might be using jackson, gson or a JSON-P/JSR-353 compatible library.